-- NEW: Police hold Nikos Michaloliakos after court appearance
+- Police hold Nikos Michaloliakos after court appearance

 - Michaloliakos, the Golden Dawn party leader, is accused of forming a criminal gang